 James Thompson Clayborn

-Sixth Child and Youngest Son of Ephraim Claybourn
+Sixth Child and Youngest Son of Ephraim and Mary Claybourn

 19 May 1822 - 5 May 1900

-James Thompson Clayborn was born on 19 May 1822 in Knoxville, Tennessee [Claybourn, Verner M., and Harriette Pinnell Threlkeld.
-The Claybourn Family (A-1 Business Service, 1959).
-Subsequent census data would seem to confirm this date.].
+James Thompson Clayborn was born on 19 May 1822 in Knoxville, Tennessee, to Ephraim and Mary Claybourn.[Verner M. Claybourn and Harriette Pinnell Threlkeld, The Claybourn Family (A-1 Business Service, 1959).
+Subsequent census data would seem to confirm this date.]
 When James was still a young child of about three years old (c.
-1825), his family moved to DeKalb County, Tennessee and lived two or three miles from the log cabin village of Liberty, Tennesee.
-At the age of twenty-one, on 21 December 1843, James married Melinda K. Scott, who was born on 17 August 1827 [Claybourn, Verner M., and Harriette Pinnell Threlkeld.
-The Claybourn Family (A-1 Business Service, 1959).
-Subsequent census data would seem to confirm this date. ].
-Roughly twenty years later James' parents left Liberty for Kentucky, but James stayed in the area and settled in on the farm his parents had owned.
+1825), his family moved to DeKalb County, Tennessee, and lived two or three miles from the log cabin village of Liberty, Tennessee.
+At the age of twenty-one, on 21 December 1843, James married Melinda K. Scott, who was born on 17 August 1827.[Ibid.]
+Roughly twenty years later James's parents left Liberty for Kentucky, but James stayed in the area and settled in on the farm his parents had owned.

 We examined James T. Clayborn's family Bible and copied the birth dates of his family from it.
 We saw his large framed photograph, and he bore a striking resemblance to the photo of his brother William Divine Claybourn.
 "Aunt Nan," as she was called, answered instantly that her grandfather was Ephraim Claybourn, but when asked her great grandfather's name, she couldn't recall it.
 When asked if it were Joshua, she brightened up, as if remembering, and said, "Yes, that's it."
 She had learned of a William Hawker, near Liberty, when asked if any Hawkers lived there then.

 The letter continued, "Tell Ephraim [this would be Martha's nephew] that he is certain of my prayers though he must put his whole trust in his Maker.
 He must not depend on a poor speckled worm of the earth like I am. - - He must put his whole trust in God.
-I am very sorry for you being in such trouble about your children" [Claybourn, Verner M., and Harriette Pinnell Threlkeld.
-The Claybourn Family (A-1 Business Service, 1959).].
+I am very sorry for you being in such trouble about your children."
+[Ibid.]
 If 1870 is the correct date, the nephew Ephraim was then 28 years old and as shown below, lost his first three children.
 Harriette goes on:

 The other letter was really an undated fragment and so worn along the edges that many words could not be made out, but it was written by Polly Claybourn to her son James.
 She was visiting somewhere and wanted to know when James could come for her.